 Here are three practices to help you foster your own relational tipping points.

-Relational tipping points aren’t magic.
+1. Show up.
+Relational tipping points aren't magic.
 But you can create the conditions that facilitate them.
 Individual or group coaching, psychotherapy, assessments—all of these work, but you have to continue to show up and trust that the process is working, even when nothing seems to be changing inside.
 Early on, you may need to borrow that trust from a mentor who is a bit further down the path.
 Joanna had been intentionally working with me for some time and there were periods when she struggled without seeing any change.
 But she pushed through the fear and uncertainty and continued to show up.

+2. Engage in deliberate reflection.
 Part of how Joanna and I worked on her development was through deliberate reflection.
 High-performance experts understand the importance of deliberate practice, and this applies to personal and leadership development as well.
 You can develop the habit of regularly reflecting on your emotions, especially during challenging situations.
-First ask yourself, “What am I feeling?”
+First ask yourself, "What am I feeling?"
 Take an accepting and compassionate stance toward yourself.
 Next, try to understand the source of your emotions.
 There are always good reasons for your emotions.
 Instead of judging them, try to accept and understand them.
 Doing this will create openness to new, positive information about yourself getting in, and sticking.

+3. Be the tipping point for others.
 Connected leaders, like Joanna’s boss, look for ways to help their team members grow.
 That means acting as a positive tipping point.
 This brings us to the triad of compassion: notice-feel-act.
 First, notice your co-worker’s feelings and emotions.
 Next, empathize with those feelings; chances are you’ve experienced them before.
 Finally, allow your empathy to move you to act with compassion, and speak uplifting words.
 You have to notice and tune into what others are feeling, and then respond in a positive way that disconfirms their negative expectation—perfect love for that moment.
 Relational tipping points are the spark to create more meaning and excellence in our work.

 What are your relational tipping points?
 In the comments below, describe what happened, and how it affected you and your work.